thedaviddias/bfdes.in/README.md

 #### Testing

-Run `yarn test:watch` to run the tests using Jest in watch mode.
+Run `yarn test` to run the tests using Jest.

 Run `yarn:lint` and `yarn:format` to lint and format code, respectively.